BounceSecurity/www/_posts/2024-01-28-What-is-my-motivation-What-should-be-yours.markdown

 ---
 layout: post
-title:  Who am I, what is my motivation?
+title:  What is my motivation?
+What should your motivation be?
-subtitle: "Part 2, providing some info on how I got into training"
+subtitle: "Part 2, providing some info on how I got into training and the motivation needed."
 date:   2024-01-15 15:30:00 +0300
 categories: blog
 hero_height: is-small